Hotwells: History

 The Jacobs Well Theatre, built in 1729, provided entertainment for visitors and Bristolians, however Hotwells never attained the same status as Bath.
 In the 1790s 'the celebrated hot mineral spring, denominated the Bristol Hotwell' still featured in tourist guides.
 However, the spa went into decline during the Napoleonic Wars and by 1816 a local physician said of Hotwells that 'It has the silence of the grave, to which it seems the inlet.
 Not a carriage to be seen once an hour, and scarcely more frequently does a solitary invalid approach the neglected spring.'

+A new pump room was built in 1822 and in the mid-19th century efforts were made to promote the spa, styled as The Royal Clifton Spa.
+The promotional efforts included the publication of a new guide, with sections written by eminent local scientists, William Herapath and Robert Etheridge, who discussed the water's chemistry and medicinal qualities, as well as the area's geology and botany.

-A new pump room was built in 1822, but was demolished in 1867 to allow for widening of the River Avon.
+The new pump room was demolished in 1867 to allow for widening of the River Avon.
 A new pump was set up in 1877 and continued in use till 1913.
 However, the pump appears not to have tapped into the original spring.
 When it became clear that the pump's waters were polluted, the pipe was sealed off.
 There were trial borings in 1913 and 1925 to relocate the original spring, but these were unsuccessful.

 In 1799, the physician Thomas Beddoes opened the Pneumatic Institution in Dowry Square.
 Free treatment was advertised for those suffering from consumption, asthma, dropsy, "obstinate Venereal Complaints" and scrophula.
 The laboratory superintendent was Humphry Davy, who investigated nitrous oxide, also known as laughing gas, using equipment designed by James Watt.
 Under Davy's supervision laughing gas parties were held, attended by guests such as Robert Southey, Thomas Wedgwood and Samuel Taylor Coleridge.

 In the 20th century much of the housing in Hotwells was in a poor state of repair, but since the 1970s there has been refurbishment of the older Georgian properties and new housing built on derelict dockside wharves and along the Hotwell Road.